 The Start of Monopolies and Oligopolies

-As Sean Williams of The Motley Fool explains, “The culprit for the substantial drop in marijuana prices appears to be big businesses infiltrating the industry and flooding the market with product.
+As Sean Williams of The Motley Fool explained last year when marijuana prices started to drop, “The culprit for the substantial drop in marijuana prices appears to be big businesses infiltrating the industry and flooding the market with product.
 As with any industry, if big business can push the little guy out, they’ll have considerably more liberties down the road to raise their prices back up and capture a juicier margin, along with greater market share.”